When to Neuter Great Pyrenees: Why Timing Is So Important In This Giant Breed Dog

 The Great Pyrenees Club of America (GPCA) is the official dog club liaison for the American Kennel Club (AKC) for breeding and show dog standards.

-And the club has quite different guidance than what you just read above here for when you should have your Great Pyrenees neutered or spayed.
+And the club has quite different guidance from what you read above for when you should be neutered or spay your Great Pyrenees.

-According to the GPCA, you should have your puppy spayed or neutered between the ages of six and eight months.
+According to the GPCA, your puppy should be spayed or neutered between six and eight months.

-Their reasoning appears to be that you will be safe from unwanted litter and your dog will be calmer and happier as well as healthier.
+They reason that you will be safe from unwanted litter and your dog will be calmer, happier, and healthier.

-However, as you now know, not every Great Pyrenees breeder and owner agrees with this philosophy of early neutering or spaying, especially for a slow-growing giant dog breed like the Great Pyrenees that can take up to three years to mature fully.
+However, as you now know, not every Great Pyrenees breeder and owner agrees with this philosophy of early neutering or spaying, especially for a slow-growing giant dog breed like the Great Pyrenees, which can take up to three years to mature fully.

-Here again, it will really be up to you to talk with your dog’s breeder and your canine veterinarian to determine the absolute safest time to have your puppy fixed.
+Again, it will be up to you to talk with your dog’s breeder and canine veterinarian to determine the safest time to have your puppy fixed.

 What About Rescuing a Great Pyrenees Dog?

-One of the many potential benefits of choosing to rescue a Great Pyrenees puppy or adult dog rather than purchasing a dog from a breeder is that you give a relinquished dog a new forever home.
+One of the many potential benefits of rescuing a Great Pyrenees puppy or adult dog rather than purchasing a dog from a breeder is giving a relinquished dog a new forever home.

-However, you should still gather as much information as you possibly can about your new dog’s background, history, health, and parents, if such is available.
+However, if such is available, you should still gather as much information as possible about your new dog’s background, history, health, and parents.

-This will give you information about any health issues you may see later on in life, whether they are due to early spaying and neutering, genetics, or some other reason.
+This will inform you about any health issues you may see later in life, whether they are due to early spaying and neutering, genetics, or other reasons.

 How to Prepare for Having Your Great Pyrenees Neutered

-As PetMD points out, if you feel nervous or anxious at the thought of having your dog neutered or spayed, this is totally normal.
+As PetMD points out, this is normal if you feel nervous or anxious about having your dog neutered or spayed.

-However, the spaying and neutering process is one that is done every day in veterinary clinics all around the world.
-So as far as surgical procedures go, it is one of the safest out there.
+However, the spaying and neutering process is done daily in veterinary clinics worldwide.
+So as far as surgical procedures go, it is one of the safest.

-But there are some special considerations to keep in mind when it is time for your Great Pyrenees to be neutered or spayed.
+But there are some special considerations to remember when it is time for your Great Pyrenees to be neutered or spayed.

 Great Pyrenees are known to be sensitive to anesthetic

-As Pyradigm Great Pyrenees breeder points out, Great Pyrenees is a dog breed that has a known sensitivity to anesthesia.
+As Pyradigm Great Pyrenees breeder points out, Great Pyrenees is a dog breed with a known sensitivity to anesthesia.

-This is why you really need your canine veterinarian to be familiar with the special dosing requirements for giant breed dogs.
-Pyrs have a slower metabolism and sedatives will take longer to kick in, which can lead to over-dosing if the vet isn’t aware.
+This is why you need your canine veterinarian to know the special dosing requirements for giant breed dogs.
+Pyrs have a slower metabolism, and sedatives will take longer to kick in, which can lead to overdosing if the vet isn’t aware.

 Great Pyrenees are very heavy!